I am back to my blog, back to my regimen, but not necessarily back on topic.

 As proof of my belief that cojones are a poorly chosen anatomical symbol for personal courage, I submit for your consideration my former schoolmate, Bennie Bhutto.
 She was 16 when I met her, when she first came to school in Cambridge: tiny, fragile, precocious, and friendly.

-the radio news the day she re-entered Pakistan this fall, I said to myself, "She will be dead within a few weeks."
+Whatever flaws she may have had, and quite regardless of her politics, her courage shines.
+As I listened to the radio news the day she re-entered Pakistan this fall, I said to myself, "She will be dead within a few weeks."

 Of course she knew that too.
 And I cannot imagine being able to summon the power she brought to her mission in spite of such knowledge.